X-Men Fairy Tales

-The X-Men Fairy Tales is a 4-part mini-series that was created by ex-editor C. B. Cebulski, with art by Sana Takeda.
+The X-Men Fairy Tales is a four-part mini-series that was created by ex-editor C. B. Cebulski, with art by Sana Takeda.
 It was published by Marvel Comics in 2006.

-The 4-part mini-series seeks to re-enact the adventures told throughout the original X-Men comics, just through folk lore and fairy tales instead.
-It was the first of the Marvel Fairy Tales which went to tell similar stories for other Marvel titles.
+The series retells the original X-Men comics through folk lore and fairy tales.
+It was the first of the Marvel Fairy Tales, which went to tell similar stories for other Marvel titles.

 Release information

 When X-Men Fairy Tales Volume 1 came out, it was sold out by May 2006.
 Shortly thereafter Volume 2 hit the shelves on June 21, 2006.